[ skip to content ]

 Jim Lyden

-Jim has worked as Technical Director for the California Shakespeare Theatre and as a Set Designer and TD for the Utah Festival Opera.
-He was an associate professor for the College of Santa Fe and The University of Colorado.
-He has worked with the Central City (CO) Opera and the Colorado and Illinois Shakespeare Festivals.
-He has designed sets, lights, or sound for over 100 productions.
-At Old Dominion, Jim is the Director of Technical Theatre Production and teaches Introduction to Production Technology and Introduction to Design.
-He lives in Norfolk with his wife, Helene Clehr, his daughter Grace, and two annoying dogs.
+Jim Lyden is the Theatre Program Director and Director of Technical Theatre Production at Old Dominion.
+He has worked as Technical Director for the California Shakespeare Theatre and as a Set Designer and Technical Director for the Utah Festival Opera.
+He was an Associate Professor for the College of Santa Fe and The University of Colorado.
+He has collaborated with the Central City (CO) Opera, the Arkansas Arts Center Children's Theatre, and the Colorado and Illinois Shakespeare Festivals.
+He has designed sets, lights, or sound for countless productions, and continues his design work both on and off campus.
+Locally, he has designed sets for Virginia Musical Theatre, Virginia Opera, and WHRO Studios.
+He lives in Norfolk with his wife, Helene Clehr, his offsprout Gray, and Hope the Theatre Dog.

 Meredith Magoun